 Things to remember

-- Cellulitis is a bacterial infection of the skin that tends to occur in areas that are damaged or inflamed.
+- Cellulitis is a bacterial infection of the skin that tends to occur on the lower legs and in areas that are damaged or inflamed.

 You might also be interested in: